reywilliams/blog/content/whoami.md

 placeholder: "Search my little corner with full text fuzzy search"
 description: "> Just a passionate dev trying to build cool things"
 ---

 > A more **_in-depth_** write-up can be found on my [GitHub](https://github.com/reywilliams)

+> All views/opinions are my own and do not reflect my employer nor their investors.

 ```bash
 ❯ whoami